skankara/Li_Assesment/README.md

 # Li_Assesment
-D3 Js Developer
+D3 Js Developer \n
 Assignment 1:
- *  Please find the output screenshot at Li_Assessment/Assessment_1/output/ Assignment 2:
+ *  Please find the output screenshot at Li_Assessment/Assessment_1/output/  \n Assignment 2:
  *  While executing the code make sure you put the code in a webserver.
 As most of the major browsers block cross origin requests, using any web server for testing the code is         advised.
 We can try a work around by passing * into the header of CORS but I feel this is more appropriate way to do it.
  *  Easiest way to check is to download web server.
 Open the software, select the folder of the code and click on the link(http://127.0.0.1:8887) provided below the "select           folder" button.